rpearce/robertwpearce.com/src/blog/2018-01-23-ramda-chops-function-currying.md

       ? curry(val)
       : val
   }
+}

 const applyCurry = (fn, arg) => {
   // return whatever we received if
   // fn is actually NOT a function. if (!isFunction(fn)) { return fn }

   // if we have more than 1 argument
   // remaining to be applied, then let's
   // bind a value to the next argument and
   // keep going.
   //
   // otherwise, then yay let's go ahead
   // and call that function with the argument;
-    // our `[ undefined ]` default save us from
+  // our `[ undefined ]` default saves us from
-    // some potential headache here.
-    return fn.length > 1
+  // some potential headache here. return fn.length > 1
     ? fn.bind(null, arg)
     : fn.call(null, arg)
 }

 const isFunction = x =>
   typeof x === 'function'
-}
 ```

 With all of these checks in here, we can now run the following code and have it